The-Music-Makers/robotic-recorder-player/Demonstrations/README.md

 This folder contains demonstration videos

-- Demo for Chromatic scale
+- Demo for Chromatic scale (to be added)

-- Demo for Ostinato
+- Demo for Ostinato (to be added)

-- Demo for Jingle Bells
+- Demo for Jingle Bells (to be added)